Competition: Open for the 2015-2016 academic year

 An acknowledgement of receipt will not be provided.

-To be considered for the Foreign Government Awards-Korea an applicant must complete the following two-step process:
+To be considered for a scholarship under the Foreign Government Awards-Korea program, an applicant must complete the following two-step process:

 Late or incomplete submissions will not be considered.